ahmedEssyad/Coffre-Fort-/README.md

 MIT License

-Copyright (c) 2025 MayanConnect Team
+Copyright (c) 2025 Coffre-Fort Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal